 I truly believe that nobody is disqualified from having a doula.
 No matter how many pregnancies you have had previously, what kind of setting you wish to birth in, or what kind of preferences you have, a doula can help support you in any context.
-According to Evidence Based Birth, having the continuous support of a doula can decrease the risk of a surgical birth, increase the likelihood of spontaneous birth (rather than induction), and decrease on the use of pain medication.
-Those who have a doula by their side tend to have short labor, and overall higher satisfaction with the birth experience.
 While medical professionals pay attention to the numbers and care mainly for the outcome of "healthy mom, healthy baby", the doula cares very deeply about the big picture.
 We want so badly for you to feel safe, empowered, and happy with your birth experience.
 And don't forget, we aren't just there to support the birthing person.
 As a doula, it is my responsibility to cater to the needs of those who you choose to have present at your birth.

 There is no limit to what we can cover during these appointments.
 These appointments should last about 1-1.5 hours each.
 Some taking points include (but are not limited to):

 previous pregnancies and birth experiences